-Cryptocurrencies that use blockchain technology are at the core of all these related concepts like NFTs, "Web 3", and DAOs.
-Both the art world and the software world have divided opinions about crypto, but most people agree that blockchain technology is amazing for marketing.
-Blockchain explanations read like science fiction that's real, and it's a compelling read that a lay person can understand reasonably well on a high level.
+Cryptocurrencies that use blockchain technology are at the core of all these related concepts like NFTs, Web 3, and DAOs.
+Both the art world and the software world have divided opinions about crypto, but most people agree that blockchain technology is extremely effective at marketing.
+Blockchain explanations read like science fiction that's become real, and it's compelling and understandable on a high level even without a lot of technical knowledge.
 People are drawn in by the sense of intricate unbreakable security, redundancy, and community action.

-However while the claims about blockchain technology itself are true, the actual marketing you see often conflates different contexts such that the claims are no longer quite accurate.
-And once a person has taken the time to try to understand the blockchain, cryptocurrency, NFTs, and who this Beeple guy is, it's so much information overload that it's easy to miss the subtle logical problems and political implications hidden within.
+However while the claims about blockchain technology itself are generally true, the actual marketing you see often conflates different contexts such that the claims are no longer quite accurate.
+And once a person has taken the time to try to understand the blockchain, cryptocurrency, NFTs, and who Beeple is, it's so much information overload that it's easy to miss the subtle logical problems and political implications hidden within, even for people with software development experience.
 Some of the marketing is quite aggressive too, like how "Web 3" is falsely conveying the idea that it arrived from some consensus in the software industry when it's primarily just a marketing term from the crypto industry.